 Nvidia planned to hold a proper GPU Technology Conference 2020 keynote had to be canceled due to the Coronavirus outbreak.
 Thus, the company decided to unveil its products via a pre-recorded keynote presentation yesterday.
-The company’s march towards developing and releasing newer products has unabatedly continued as NVIDIA’s next-generation GPU architecture, Ampere, and the first products that will be using it were announced.
+The company’s drive towards development and releasing new products has unabatedly continued as NVIDIA’s next-generation GPU architecture – Ampere, and the first products that will be using it were announced.

 The company was expected to unveil enterprise-related products along with its latest GPU architecture, and Nvidia didn’t disappoint.
 Ampere is the name of Nvidia’s 7nm architecture for its GPUs and compute units.
-While there aren’t a lot of details about the new architecture itself, there sure were a bunch of enterprise products that were announced, which use the Ampere architecture.
+While we don’t have a lot of details about the new architecture itself, there sure were a bunch of enterprise products that were announced, which use the Ampere architecture.

 A100 GPU, HGX A100, and DGX A100

-Nvidia’s A100 GPU is the company’s first GPU to use the new Ampere architecture.
-The GPU packs in 54 billion transistors and Nvidia calls it “the world’s largest 7-nanometer processor”.
+Nvidia’s A100 GPU its first GPU using the new Ampere architecture.
+The GPU packs in it 54 billion transistors and Nvidia calls it “the world’s largest 7-nanometer processor”.
 The A100 GPU also comes with Nvidia’s third-generation of Tensor Cores, which Nvidia claims offers 20 times faster AI performance.
 It also, for the first time, supports double-precision performance.
 The company is claiming a 2.5 times performance boost over the Tesla V100.

 Alongside the A100 GPU, Nvidia also announced hardware that uses these A100 GPUs in multiple combinations.
 The DGX A100 announced packs in eight A100 GPUs that off a whopping 5 petaflops of AI performance.
 Together, the eight A100 GPUs in the DGX A100 offers 320GB GPU memory and 12.4 TBps bandwidth.